2019 Novel Coronavirus Disease (COVID-19)

 Monitoring and Screening

 New Mexico has identified cases of COVID-19.
 We are currently working to identify cases as early as possible and implement isolation procedures to prevent further spread of the virus.
-Due to increased statewide test capacity, all New Mexico residents can receive testing through their provider or screening and testing sites that are available throughout the state.
+Due to increased statewide test capacity, all New Mexico residents can receive testing through their provider or other screening and testing sites that are available throughout the state.
 Testing is available to individuals with symptoms consistent with COVID-19 and without symptoms.

 We are also actively monitoring the hospital bed capacity in New Mexico and the availability of facemasks, respirators, and other personal protective equipment needed for infection control.
 We are working with healthcare facilities to be prepared if there are shortages and to implement alternative sites for healthcare if needed, and to increase the supply of personal protective equipment.